dirkjanvw/MoGAAAP/README.md

 If not installed already, Singularity/Apptainer can be installed by following the instructions on their website: [apptainer.org](https://apptainer.org/docs/user/latest/quick_start.html).
 Make sure to install either Singularity version 3.7 or higher or Apptainer version 1.0 or higher.

+#### Singularity/Apptainer environment variables
+**NB**: For Singularity/Apptainer to work properly, some environment variables need to be set.
+The following ones are required to be set in your `.profile`, `.bashrc` or `.bash_profile`:
+- `SINGULARITY_BIND`/`APPTAINER_BIND`: To bind the paths inside the container to the paths on your system; make sure all relevant paths are included (working directory, database directory, etc.).
+- `SINGULARITY_NV`/`APPTAINER_NV`: To use the GPU inside the container; only required if you have a GPU.

+It is also recommended to set the following environment variable:
+- `SINGULARITY_CACHEDIR`/`APPTAINER_CACHEDIR`: To store the cache of the container outside of your home directory.

+#### Singularity/Apptainer setup
 **NB**: For running the pipeline, no root access or special permissions are required.
 However, the pipeline needs some SIF files that are not included in the repository.
 These need to be built using the provided DEF files, which requires `sudo` permissions.